Artist

 Tomas Jonsson

-Curatorial Statement by Don Simmons
+Curatorial statement by Don Simmons, November 2009

 Daily media reports bombard us with the reality of the current worldwide economic situation.
 We are in the midst of a recession.
 Businesses are failing and offering discount prices on everything in the store, the stock market is volatile, companies are looking for bailouts, and government agencies are giving away bloated stimulation packages.